 When a new version is available, ARC notices in the background and shows a notification — ARC Update Available — then downloads the update quietly while it works.
 When it’s ready, you’ll see ARC Update Ready.

-You choose when to actually install it: open Review Update In ARC from the tray (or go to System → Overview in the ARC screens) and finish the update when it’s safe to restart.
-Installing the update briefly restarts ARC.
+You choose when to actually install it: open the update line from the tray (or go to System → Overview in the ARC screens) and finish the update when it’s safe to restart.
+Installing the update briefly restarts ARC, then everything comes back on its own — connected displays, control stations, and browser tabs reload themselves onto the new version.

 Updates wait for you